pat/thinking-sphinx/v4/advanced_config.md

 ### Wildcard/Star Syntax

-By default, Sphinx does not pay any attention to wildcard searching using an asterisk character.
-You can turn it on, though:
+If you're using Sphinx 2.2.2 or newer, wildcard syntax will be respected by default (though you'll also need infixes or prefixes, as covered in the next section).

+If you're using an older version of Sphinx, then you can enable wildcard syntax using the `enable_star` option:

 {% highlight yaml %}
 development:
   enable_star: true
 # ... repeat for other environments
 {% endhighlight %}

-You'll almost certainly want to enable infix or prefix indexing as well, though (read the next section).

 ### Infix and Prefix Indexing